This comprehensive guide will give you all the AP Statistics exam information and review tips to help you prepare for it.

-What Is AP Statistics Equivalent to, and Who Can Take It?
+What Is AP Statistics Equivalent to and Who Can Take It?

 The AP Statistics course is equivalent to an introductory one-semester, non-calculus-based college course in statistics.
-The curriculum for the AP Stats exam covers fundamental topics and tools in statistics used for collecting, analyzing, and drawing conclusions from data.
-If you're taking the AP Stats course in high school, it will take a full year to complete, and at the end of the year you may choose to take the AP Statistics exam.
+The curriculum for the AP Stats exam covers fundamental topics and tools used in statistics for collecting, analyzing, and drawing conclusions from data.
+If you're taking the AP Stats course in high school, it typically spans a full academic year, culminating in the optional AP Statistics exam at the end of the year.

 Is AP Statistics a math class or a science one?